KamataRyo/birder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called birder, or underscores.
+A starter theme called biwako, or underscores.

 == Description ==

 Hi.
-I'm a starter theme called birder, or underscores, if you like.
+I'm a starter theme called biwako, or underscores, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 == filters ==

-'birder_get_post_taxonomies'
+'biwako_get_post_taxonomies'
 @inc/template-tags.php
 accept taxonomies name as array, allow to alter taxonomies list shown behind post